Data Governance Analyst

 Role Responsibilities

-- Partner with data quality and stewardship functions to implement data governance policies, standards, and frameworks.
+- Develop and maintain data governance policies, standards, processes, and guidelines.

-- Deliver ongoing training and support to promote data governance best practices and contribute to the development of strategies that advance data literacy across the organization.
+- Provide guidance, training and support to promote data governance adoption and advance data literacy across the health sector.

 Please click on this link to view the job description for this position.